 In 1980 an Arcon MkV bungalow was offered to Avoncroft Museum of Historic Buildings in Bromsgrove, Worcestershire, by Birmingham City Council.
 The prefab was due to be demolished, and was dismantled from its location in Moat Lane, Yardley, and re-erected at the museum, opening in 1983.
-This was initiated by a meeting between Taylor Woodrow, Department of the Environment, the Imperial War Museum and three other museums including Avoncroft, to preserve and exhibit an example of an Arcon MkV.
+This was initiated by a meeting in 1974 between Taylor Woodrow, Department of the Environment, the Imperial War Museum and three other museums including Avoncroft, Beamish and the Museum of London to preserve and exhibit an example of an Arcon MkV.

 Elisabeth documented the Arcons and their residents of the Bishpool and Treberth estates in Newport, before the majority of them were demolished.

 Of all the post-war prefab bungalows the Arcon MkV appears to be the most adaptable to different purposes; as a sailing club in Norfolk; a naturist group clubroom in East Anglia and the Isle of Wight Model Engineering Society among many other sightings!
 Thanks to our eagle-eyed prefab scouts, for spotting and recording them, and the other types of prefabs in various locations.

 We were asked last year by the Freshwater Biological Association to identify ‘Stan’s Shed’ in Dorset from the inside, after years of re-purpose and storage.